1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 Application

 Knowing God is our eternal goal.
-As we know Him, we become more holy like Him.
+As we learn about Him, we become more holy like Him.
 He’s faithful like a rock.
-This relationship develops until we see Him.
+This relationship grows until we see Him.

 5. Young Men (1 John 2:13-14)